Qu'Appelle River Valley

 The Qu'Appelle River Valley is a major continental waterway and corridor into the Great Plains.
 Formed during melting of the last glaciers, it stretches from the south end of Last Mountain Lake and Diefenbaker Lake, east to the Manitoba border.

 The Qu'Appelle River Valley links prairie coulee in southwest Saskatchewan with aspen parkland to the north.
 The area supports many endangered or rare native plant species.
 Species usually found farther east, such as smooth green snake, eastern wood-pewee, eastern towhee, snapping turtle and bur oak, are also found here.

 Qu'Appelle River Valley, Saskatchewan (Photo by NCC)

-Riparian (streamside) areas offer great biological and habitat diversity.
-A variety of habitats are found here, along the banks of the Qu'Appelle River, along with the slopes that frame the river, the ridges and plateaus flanking the valleys and the ecosystems within the river itself.
+Riparian (streamside) areas offer great biological diversity.
+A variety of habitats are found along the banks of the Qu'Appelle River, along with the slopes that frame the river, the ridges and plateaus flanking the valleys and the ecosystems within the river itself.
 The valley's varied landscapes are critical to the survival of more than 30 rare and endangered animal and plant species.
 Loggerhead shrike, northern leopard frog, bigmouth buffalo fish and smooth arid goosefoot are found here.

 Qu'Appelle River Valley, Saskatchewan (Photo by Cherie Westmoreland)